erlsta/homeassistant-lovelace-birthday-reminder-card/README.md

 Custom card that helps you remember birthdays and other events that happen once a year on the same date.

 ## How to install
-1. Copy the script to your local directory (I suggest to place all plugins in a directory "plugins" and to add a new directory inside this for each custom card - if not: adjust the path to birthday-card.js).
+1. Copy the script to your local directory (I suggest to place all plugins in a directory "plugins" inside your www-folder and to add a new directory inside this for each custom card - if not: adjust the path to birthday-card.js).
 2. Add this to your ui-lovelace.yaml:

 ```